Finapres medical systems

 Advanced Hemodynamics

-Advanced Hemodynamics software enables hemodynamic parameters on the Finapres® NOVA.
+Our Advanced Hemodynamics (HD) software application enables relevant hemodynamic parameters on the Finapres® NOVA.